Caleb & Brown

 Concentrated

-A concentrated portfolio holds only a few assets.
+A concentrated portfolio holds only a few assets which you have high(er) exposure to.

 Holding a select number of assets can generate higher returns if those assets prove to perform strongly over periods of time.
-However, picking winning assets is no easy feat and requires much more skill.
+However, picking winning assets is no easy feat and requires much more skill, and often luck.
 The probability of picking high performers reduces with the lower number of assets you have exposure to.
 Moreover, with a potential for high reward comes an equal potential for high risk.

-Concentrated portfolios are much more susceptible to volatility and carry considerable risk as every little change in market sentiment can have ripple effects on your portfolio.
-They also create a concentration of risk and potential failure if an investor is allocated to only one or a few assets in in similar sectors of the crypto market.
+Concentrated portfolios can be much more susceptible to volatility and carry considerable risk as every little change in market sentiment can have ripple effects on your portfolio, which can be amplified if your holdings are in more volatile assets such as small caps They also create a concentration of risk and larger downside exposure if an investor is allocated to only one or a few assets in similar sectors of the crypto market.
 Overexposure to a single protocol and the assets that live in that ecosystem can put investors at risk if something goes wrong, like in the case of the Terra LUNA fiasco.

 Diversified

 A diverse portfolio holds various crypto assets, usually across multiple sectors or protocols.
 Holding a variety of assets helps the investor mitigate market risk since all their eggs aren’t concentrated in one basket.
-The structure of these portfolios also tends to be fortified against market volatility.
+The structure of these portfolios also tends to be better fortified against market volatility.
 If the price of one asset drops significantly, the assets unaffected by the price drop can help offset or minimise any losses.
+This logic guides equities investors who amend the weight of their portfolio allocated to defensive, cyclical and sensitive companies/sectors – each acting differently in certain market conditions.

-Diversified portfolios distribute volatility and risk laterally, as they mirror trends across the market.
-As a result, the performance of this portfolio may not be as significant as some more concentrated versions, however, this safeguards against extreme negative price performance and risk.
+Diversified portfolios distribute volatility and risk, as they mirror trends across the market.
+As a result, the performance of this portfolio may not go up, or down, as much as more concentrated portfolios – this safeguards against extreme negative price performance and risk.

 How to Build a well balanced portfolio